dsc-courses/dsc30-2023-su/projects/shortest-paths.md

 1. Follow the path back to the left by adding the _y_-value of each predecessor to the result.
 1. Finally, to get the coordinates from left to right, `Collections.reverse` the result.

-{: .deliverable }
-Explain the part of the `DynamicProgrammingSeamFinder` class that you're most proud of programming.

 ## Analyze and compare

 ### Affordance analysis